 8 Beautiful Snow Scenes from Literature

-Here comes the snow!
-Whether you are settling in for a few days of snowed-in coziness at home or a few days of airport purgatory, you can probably use something to read.
+Whether you're settling in for a few days of snowed-in coziness at home or a few days of airport purgatory, you can probably use something to read.
 Here are some beautiful descriptions of snow from literature.

 1. From An American Childhood, Annie Dillard

 "Now we sat in the dark dining room, hushed.
 The big snow outside, the big snow on the roof, silenced our words and the scrape of our forks and our chairs.
 The dog was gone, the world outside was dangerously cold, and the big snow held the houses down and the people in.

 "Behind me, tall chilled windows gave out onto the narrow front yard and the street.
 A motion must have caught my mother’s eye; she rose and moved to the windows, and Father and I followed.
 There we saw the young girl, the transfigured Jo Ann Sheehy, skating alone under the streetlight.

 "She was turning on ice skates inside the streetlight’s yellow cone of light—illumined and silent.
 She tilted and spun.
 She wore a short skirt, as if Edgerton Avenue’s asphalt had been the ice of an Olympic arena.
 She wore mittens and a red knitted cap below which her black hair lifted when she turned.
 Under her skates the street’s packed snow shone; it illumined her from below, the cold light striking her under her chin.

 "I stood at the tall window, barely reaching the sill; the glass fogged before my face, so I had to keep moving or hold my breath.
 What was she doing out there?
 Was everything beautiful so bold?"